 The handle in the rear of the boiler (the bypass) is used to adapt the flue temperature in relation to boiler output.
-By fully opened damper only a part of the flue is passing the flue tubes.
-By fully closed damper the flue is cooled to maximum (see fig 3)
+By fully opened damper only a part of the flue is passing the flue cooler.
+By fully closed damper the flue is cooled to maximum (see fig 4)

-If the boiler load is less than 40 - 50 %, as is the case in large parts of the year, you should open the bypass to increase flue temperature so that the flue does not condense on its way up through the chimney.
+If the boiler load is less than 40-50 %, as is the case in large parts of the year, you should open the bypass to increase flue temperature, that the flue does not condense on its way up through the chimney.
+If in doubt about how to place the damper, please consult your installer, (see section 2.6, pause)

-Fig. 3- Approx. flue temperature compared to boiler load
+Fig. 4- Approx. flue temperature compared to boiler load